KxSystems/docs/docs/wp/data-recovery.md

 ## Replay errors

-### Corrupt tplog
+### Corrupt TP log

-A tplog may become corrupted.
+A TP log may become corrupted.
 For example, the tickerplant process could die mid-write (e.g. due to hardware failure).
-For recovery, we wish to isolate the valid parts of the tplog, discarding the corrupted sections.
+For recovery, we wish to isolate the valid parts of the TP log, discarding the corrupted sections.
 This can be done with a combination of the various forms of `-11!`.

-First, we attempt to replay a corrupted tplog.
+First, we attempt to replay a corrupted TP log.

 ```q
 q)-11!(`:sym2013.10.29)
 'badtail
 ```

 `'badtail` indicates an incomplete transaction at the end of the file.
-Next, we identify the position of the corruption in the tplog using `-11!(-2;x)`.
+Next, we identify the position of the corruption in the TP log using `-11!(-2;x)`.

 ```q
 q)-11!(-2;`:sym2013.10.29)